Attribute-based Access Control (ABAC)

 - An access request evaluation based on the following attributes and attribute values should, therefore, return PERMIT:

 Resource “type”=”proposal document”

-Attributes ore often retrieved from different information systems within the infrastructure.
+Attributes are often retrieved from different information systems within the infrastructure.
 A policy can thus combine the state of data in many systems to resolve an authorization request.
-In the example, the user's department may be retrieved from an HR system, the region from a CRM system and the document type from a document management system.
+In the example above from a sales department, the user’s department may be retrieved from an HR system, the region from a CRM system, and the document type from a document management system.
 Authorization thereby enables integration to support workflows that incorporate IT support from multiple IT systems, something that is virtually impossible to handle with traditional access control models.